kgar/gms2-akira-skin/Workbench/to-do.md

 # To Do
+- Replace recognized colors with Akira colors from found-colors.css
+  - Note: The format is ARGB, so you'll have to use regex to skip an optional group of 2 characters when looking for the target colors.
+- Tweak the code editor to be more Akira-like
-- Explore GMS2 with updated images and determine what work remains
+- Explore GMS2 and determine what work remains